 Questions Examples Training / Capability Programs Examples Feedback Programs What are the eligibility criteria for the program?
 Participants must be actively employed as HVAC sales agents or installation technicians with more than 5 years of industry experience.
 Households in single- family dwellings are located in climate zones X and Y. What is the estimated number of eligible participants in the region under study?
 10,000 total (sub-groups unknown) 1,000,000 How were participants recruited to the program?
 Flyers were mailed to all licensed HVAC contractors in the region.
 Flyers were mailed to all eligible households.
-Were participants randomly assigned to treatment and control conditions?
-Yes, due to limited availability, about half of interested participants were randomly admitted into the program in the first year and the remainder was asked to wait for training until the following year.
-Yes, participants were randomly allocated to treatment and control groups when they signed up to participate.
+Vere participantsYes, due to limited availability, aboutandomly assigned tohalf of interested participants werereatment and controlrandomly admitted into the program inonditions?the first year and the remainder was Yes, participants were randomly allocated to treatment and control groups when they signed up to participate.